The PetscSF Scalable Communication Layer: Introduction

 In \cite{towards} we discuss the plans and progress in adapting the Portable, Extensible Toolkit for Scientific Computation and Toolkit for Advanced Optimization \cite{petsc-user-ref} (PETSc) to CPU-GPU systems.
 This paper focuses specifically on the plans for managing the network and intra-node communication within PETSc.
 PETSc has traditionally used MPI calls directly in the source code.
 PetscSF is the communication component we are implementing to gradually remove these direct MPI calls.
 Like all PETSc components, PetscSF is designed to be used both within the PETSc libraries and also by PETSc users.
 It is not a drop-in replacement for MPI.
 Though we focus our discussion on GPUs in this paper, PetscSF also supports CPU-based systems with high performance.
 Most of our experimental work has been done on the OLCF IBM/NVIDIA Summit system that serves as a surrogate for the future exascale systems; however, as discussed in \cite{towards}, the PetscSF design and work is focused on the emerging exascale systems.

 PetscSF can do communication on any MPI datatype and supports a rich set of operations.
-Recently, we consolidated PETSc's vector scatters and PetscSF by implementing the scatters using PetscSF.
+Recently, we consolidated VecScatter (a PETSc module for communication on vectors) and PetscSF by implementing the scatters using PetscSF.
 We now have a single communication component in PETSc, thus making code maintenance easier.
 We added various optimizations to PetscSF, provided multiple implementations, and, most importantly, added GPU support.
 Notably, we added support of NVIDIA NVSHMEM \cite{NVSHMEM} to provide an MPI alternative for communication on CUDA devices.
+With this, we can avoid device synchronizations needed by MPI and accomplish a distributed fully asynchronous computation, which is key to unleashing the power of exascale machines where heterogeneous architecture will be the norm.

 The paper is organized as follows.
 Section 2 discusses related work on abstracting communications on distributed memory systems.
 Section 3 introduces PetscSF.
 In Section 4, we describe several examples of usage of PetscSF within PETSc itself.
 In Section 5, we detail the PetscSF implementations and optimizations.
 Section 6 gives some experimental results and shows PetscSF's performance and scalability.
 Section 7 concludes the paper with a summary and look to future work.